 Adaptive Priority Mechanisms

 How should authorities that care about match quality and diversity allocate resources when they are uncertain of the market they face?
-Such a question appears in many contexts, including the allocation of school seats to students from various socioeconomic groups with differing exam scores.
-We propose a new class of adaptive priority mechanisms (APM) that prioritize agents as a function of both scores that reflect match quality and the number of assigned agents with the same socioeconomic characteristics.
-When there is a single authority and preferences over scores and diversity are separable, we derive an APM that is optimal, generates a unique outcome, and can be specified solely in terms of the preferences of the authority.
+We propose a new class of adaptive priority mechanisms (APM) that prioritize agents as a function of both scores (reflecting match quality) and the socioeconomic characteristics of the assigned agents (reflecting diversity).
+For a single authority with separable preferences over scores and characteristics, we derive an APM that is optimal, generates a unique outcome, and depends solely on the authority's preferences.
 By contrast, the ubiquitous priority and quota mechanisms are optimal if and only if the authority is risk-neutral or extremely risk-averse over diversity, respectively.
-When there are many authorities, it is dominant for each of them to use the optimal APM, and each so doing implements the unique stable matching.
-However, this is generally inefficient for the authorities.
-A centralized allocation mechanism that first uses an aggregate APM and then implements authority-specific quotas restores efficiency.
-Using data from Chicago Public Schools, we estimate that the gains from adopting APM are considerable.
+With many authorities, it is dominant for each of them to use the optimal APM, and each so doing implements the unique stable matching.
+Using data from Chicago Public Schools, we benchmark the gains from adopting APM and find that they may be considerable.

 Keywords: Matching Theory, Market Design, Allocative Efficiency, Affirmative Action, Instrument Choice